T-Ev/csscleaner/README.md

 `git clone https://github.com/T-Ev/csscleaner.git`

+(Optional) Install VSCE:
+`npm install --global @vscode/vsce`

+Build package with:
+`vsce package`

 Then install the extension in vscode:

-`code --install-extension csscleaner.vsix`
+`code --install-extension csscleaner-0.0.9.vsix`

 ## Commands

-You can trigger a cleaning in the vscode command palette via the "Clean CSS" command
+You can trigger a CSS FILE cleaning in the vscode command palette via the "Clean CSS" command or by saving a code file

+You can trigger a MEDIA FILE cleaning in the vscode command palette via the "Clean Media" command

 ## Known Issues